timbertson/nix-update-source/README.md

 # Usage in a nix derivation (using a source specification):

-### NOTE: please don't use this in pulls requests to `nixpkgs`, you'll get yelled at.
+### NOTE: please don't use this in pull requests to `nixpkgs`, you'll get yelled at.
 Keep reading below for the nixpkgs-friendly approach :)

 The `nix-update-source` derivation in nixpkgs has a `fetch` function - you can use this at build time to import the source using this JSON file: